Frequently Asked Questions

 The Settlement Agreement in Sections 2.30, 2.31, 2.32, and 7.1-7.6 describes the Release, Released Claims, and Released Parties in necessary legal terminology, so please read these sections carefully.
 The Settlement Agreement is available here on this website or in the public Court records on file in the ECL Litigation.
 For questions regarding the Releases or Released Class Claims and what the language in the Settlement Agreement means, you can also contact one of the lawyers listed in Question 17 of the Notice (and FAQ 17 below) for free, or you can talk to your own lawyer at your own expense.

-Your Claim Form must have been filed with the Settlement Administrator, postmarked or submitted online on or before 11:59 pm on March 14, 2024.
+Your Claim Form was required to have been filed with the Settlement Administrator, postmarked or Submitted online on or before 11:59 pm on July 24, 2024.

 Yes, the Court has appointed Russ Ferguson, Matthew Tilley, and Patrick Spaugh of Womble Bond Dickinson (US) LLP as counsel for the Physician Settlement Class (“Physician Class Counsel”).
 The Court has appointed Gary M. Klinger of Milberg Coleman Bryson Phillips Grossman, PLLC, Jean S. Martin of Morgan & Morgan Complex Litigation Group and Gary E. Mason of Mason LLP as counsel for the Patient Settlement Class (“Patient Class Counsel”).
 The Physician Class Counsel and Patient Class Counsel (together, “Class Counsel”) represent you and the Settlement Classes for the purposes of this Settlement.
 You may hire your own lawyer at your own cost and expense if you want someone other than Class Counsel to represent you in the ECL Litigation.

-Class Counsel will also request that the Court approve “Class Service Awards,” which are Court-approved awards to specific members of the Settlement Classes, including the named plaintiffs, for their efforts in bringing the claims at issue in the ECL Litigation and achieving the benefits of this Settlement on behalf of the Settlement Classes.
-For the Physician Settlement Class, the requested service awards are $40,000 each to Alliance, DRC, and TEC, $20,000 to Hofacre, and $10,000 each to Shulkin Eye Associates, Gorden Eye Associates PA, Regional Eye Associates, Inc., Eye Associates, LLC, and SurgiCenter of Vineland Holdings, LLC, payable from the Physician Class Settlement Fund.
-For the Patient Settlement Class, the requested service award is $1,000 each to Plaintiffs Kimberly Farley, Chad Forrester, Kimberly Sandvig, Detrina Solomon, and Jeanne Byers.
+The Court has also approved “Class Service Awards,” which are Court-approved awards to specific members of the Settlement Classes, including the named plaintiffs, for their efforts in bringing the claims at issue in the ECL Litigation and achieving the benefits of this Settlement on behalf of the Settlement Classes.
+For the Physician Settlement Class, the service awards are $40,000 each to Alliance, DRC, and TEC, $20,000 to Hofacre, and $10,000 each to Shulkin Eye Associates, Gorden Eye Associates PA, Regional Eye Associates, Inc., Eye Associates, LLC, and SurgiCenter of Vineland Holdings, LLC, paid from the Physician Class Settlement Fund.
+For the Patient Settlement Class, the service award is $1,000 each to Plaintiffs Kimberly Farley, Chad Forrester, Kimberly Sandvig, Detrina Solomon, and Jeanne Byers.

 No. Because insurance proceeds are Defendants’ only assets available to satisfy the claims of all the members of the Settlement Classes and the alleged damages exceed the available insurance proceeds, the Court certified the Settlement Classes under Rule 23(b)(1)(B).
 That rule allows for certification of a class when there is a limited fund available to satisfy all claims.
 As a result, under Rule 23(b)(1)(B), class members cannot “opt out” or request exclusion from the Settlement Classes because doing so would jeopardize the fair and equitable distribution of the limited fund available.

-18. When and where will the Court decide the Settlement?
+When and where did the Court decide the Settlement?

-The Court will hold a Final Approval Hearing at a later date, before the Honorable Catherine Eagles, at the L. Richardson Preyer Courthouse for the United States District Court for the Middle District of North Carolina, located at 324 W. Market Street, Greensboro, NC 27401-2544.
+The Court held a Final Approval Hearing on June 24, 2024, at 10:00 a.m.
+EST, before the Honorable Catherine Eagles, at the L. Richardson Preyer Courthouse for the United States District Court for the Middle District of North Carolina, located at 324 W. Market Street, Greensboro, NC 27401-2544.

-At this hearing, the Court will consider whether the Settlement is fair, reasonable, and adequate and decide whether to approve the Settlement, Class Counsel’s application for attorneys’ fees and costs and expenses, and the Service Awards.
-If there are objections, the Court will consider them.
-The Court may also allow objectors to speak at the hearing.
+At this hearing, the Court considered whether the Settlement was fair, reasonable, and adequate, and decided to approve the Settlement, Class Counsel’s application for attorneys’ fees and costs and expenses, and the Service Awards.

-If you are a member of the Patient Settlement Class and you did nothing, you will not receive a settlement benefit.
+If you are a member of the Patient Settlement Class who did nothing, you will not receive a settlement benefit.

-Whether you did anything or not, the Settlement still will resolve all of the allegations in the Complaints and release all claims you may have against the Released Persons (including the Defendants) regarding the Released Class Claims in the ECL Litigation.
+Whether you have done anything or not, the Settlement still will resolve all of the allegations in the Complaints and release all claims you may have against the Released Persons (including the Defendants) regarding the Released Class Claims in the ECL Litigation.

 This website summarizes the Settlement.
 Complete details are provided in the Settlement Agreement.
 The Settlement Agreement and other related documents are available on this site here or by calling 1-877-328-5803 or by writing to: